 Some e-learning series can cost far greater to develop and host; even so, they offer a very scalable way to train numerous employees without the need to pay for a venue while also reducing personnel travelling times, costs and risks.

-Online learning options are excellent for delivering education from remote locations.
+Summary: Online courses are excellent for delivering education from remote locations.

 E-learning offers trainers and learners three key advantages over classroom training.